By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Most budget airlines offer few, if any, amenities – often no more than a beverage (typically water) and a rare bag of chips or pretzels.
 Prepare for the bare-bones service ahead of time by adding a couple of packaged snacks to your carry-on bag, and you’ll find your trip is that much more enjoyable.

 Checking bags and midflight snacks/beverages are only two potential budget airline costs to be aware of.
-If you aren’t 100% sure you will follow through with your trip, consider paying extra for flight cancellation insurance.
+If you aren’t 100% sure you will follow through with your trip, consider paying extra for insurance that will allow you to do so.
 Fees are also applicable for changing a flight instead of outright cancelling it.

 Some budget airlines even charge extra for those who don’t check in on the web before the flight.
 Checking in online before reaching the airport is much more efficient as it creates a convenient phone-based digital boarding pass.
 Wait to check in when you are at the airport, and you might end up paying an unnecessary fee including extra for a printed boarding pass.